alanlivio/alanlivio.github.io/README.md

 ## deploy to gh-pages

 The deploy is done by a GitHub action when push.
+See [more here](https://gohugo.io/host-and-deploy/host-on-github-pages/).